ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 * [Stream Query Results](https://ravendb.net/docs/article-page/4.1/csharp/client-api/session/querying/how-to-stream-query-results)

 {INFO: Configuring Maximum Requests per Session}
-By default the maximum number of requests allowed per session is 30.
+By default, the maximum number of requests allowed per session is 30.
 Exceeding this limit causes an exception to be thrown.
 This limit can be changed at the `DocumentConventions::MaxNumberOfRequestsPerSession` property.
 {INFO/}
 {PANEL/}